 Keep in mind that inclusivity doesn’t end once the job has been filled.
 On a regular basis, it’s good to check on the health of your workforce diversity.
 It is common for organizations to invest a lot of energy into hiring a diverse group of employees only to find they are losing them as fast as they are hiring them – leading to no overall change in organizational diversity.

-A powerful workforce intelligence solution provides the analytics and planning capabilities that make diverse recruitment and retention much easier to oversee.
+A powerful people analytics solution provides the analytics and planning capabilities that make diverse recruitment and retention much easier to oversee.
 From beginning to end, insights that are both easy to access and analyze will enable HR and managers to better comply with the desire for more workforce diversity.